tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/datastage/overview.md

 Fixed the following bugs with the Export and Import ISX Project steps:

-* Fixes APAR PI76696 Invalid
-spacing for additional arguments.
+* Fixes APAR PI76696Invalid spacing for additional arguments.
 * The istool path is now used properly to run the istool script.
-* Small updates to
-reading in .dsx, .xml, or .isx files.
+* Small updates to reading in .dsx, .xml, or .isx files.

 #### Version 3